sakshi24-24/sakshi24-24/README.md

 ---

 ## 🎯 Career Goal
-My goal is to grow as an **ML Engineer** by mastering model-ready data preparation and time-series forecasting.
+My goal is to grow as an **Data Analyst** by mastering model-ready data preparation and time-series forecasting.
 I am committed to solving complex data problems and continuously improving my technical depth in SQL and statistical modeling.

 ---